MicrosoftDocs/powerquery-docs/powerquery-docs/table-promote-demote-headers.md

 ![Sample table after promoting row to headers](images/me-table-promote-demote-headers-promote-final-table.png "needs detailed alt text")

 >[!NOTE]
 > Table column names must be unique.
-If the row you want to promote to a header row<!--Edit okay?
-I assume this would only apply to one row at any particular time.--> contains multiple instances of the same text string, Power Query will disambiguate the column headings by adding a numeric suffix preceded by a dot to every text string that isn't unique.
+If the row you want to promote to a header row contains multiple instances of the same text string, Power Query will disambiguate the column headings by adding a numeric suffix preceded by a dot to every text string that isn't unique.

 ## To demote column headers to rows